ahdis/artdecor2ig/README.md

 [FHIR®](http://www.hl7.org/fhir/) – Fast Healthcare Interoperability Resources (hl7.org/fhir) – is a next generation standards framework created by HL7.

-This projects goal is to reuse the Templates and ValueSets defined in ART-DECOR within a FHIR based architecture.
+This projects goal is to reuse the CodeSystem/ValueSets defined in ART-DECOR within a FHIR based architecture.
-1. Transform ART-DECOR defined ValueSets in FHIR ValueSet/CodeSystem Resources
-2. Transform ART-DECOR Template definitions to FHIR StructureDefinition Resources
-3. Transform ART-DECOR Datasets definitions to FHIR StructureDefinition

 # ART-DECOR API